tatygrassini/HTML5-Boilerplate-for-Shopify/README.md

 * Removed as none functional within Shopify

 #### Img, JS &CSS Folder
-* Removed and relevent contents rolled into the assets folder
+* Removed and relevant contents rolled into the assets folder

 #### CONTRIBUTORS